 Lots of paid and free WordPress themes are available on the market these days.
-As WordPress’ popularity is increasing day by day, many of the top web designers are using free and paid premium WordPress themes to develop even large commercial websites.
+As WordPress’ popularity is increasing day by day, many of the top web designers are using free and paid premium WordPress themes to develop anything from a basic business blog to even large commercial websites.
 Long gone are the days when WordPress was merely a blogging app.

-The advantages of paid premium WordPress themes are that they give a much more professional look to your site in addition to providing installation and after sales support.
+The advantages of paid premium WordPress themes are that they give a much more professional look to your site in addition to providing installation and after sales support – some even offer training and coaching to get the best out of the features available.
 They also have exceptionally great features, future free updates and much more.

 Recently one of my favourite companies for premium themes, Wpnow, was offering great unique themes at very affordable rates – and no annual recurring charge, this was just a one time fee.
 I bought 2 of their collection and was really satisfied with their design and, perhaps more importantly, their after sales support.
 Check them out if you want an inexpensive premium wordpress theme for your site to give a branded professional look and avoid the standard look found with the free themes.

 Here’s a selection of some of the Top Premium WordPress Themes developers:

 - WPNow – Nice themes at affordable prices for those small businesses on a budget (and who isn’t these days).
 Most are good for general blogging, Gamenow is my favourite gaming theme..
 Also checkout their Huex theme with lots of clever features.